YoinkBird/cyclesafe/report/report.md

 Requirements, assumptions, and constraints:
 Requirements: all data and tools are free for use
 Assumptions: The crash data is assumed to be accurately reported as it is sourced directly from law enforcement officers [@txdot_crash_report_source].
-Constraints: The crash data only represents reported crashes, which may be biased towards severe injury.
-Therefore, it is possible that the model will be biased towards predicting more severe injuries than would happen in reality.
+Constraints: The crash data only represents reported crashes, which are biased towards crashes involving injury.
-This overestimation cannot be assumed to be evenly distributed across the dataset without understanding the factors which lead to a police report being filed, which  is beyond the scope of this project.
+Therefore, the model will be biased towards predicting a higher injury severity.

 Feasibility Conclusion:
 The available crash data on the TXDOT website contains information about incidents involving bicyclists and contains enough data to create a predictive model.